-The interests of the Directors and their connected persons in the Company's ordinary shares as at 31 December 2016 were as set out in the table below.
+The interests of the Directors and their connected persons in the Company's ordinary shares as at 31 December 2016 were as set out below.
 There have been no changes to those interests between 31 December 2016 and the date of signing of these financial statements.